-Incoming first-year students and transfer students who are transferring in as first-year students: If you are applying for the Spring 2014 semester, we will offer housing as long as all triple rooms from the fall semester have been reassigned as doubles.
-We will post more information here as the fall semester progresses.
+Incoming first-year students and transfer students who are transferring in as first-year students: If you are applying for the Fall 2014 semester, we will offer housing as long as space is available.

 Incoming transfer students who are transferring in as sophomores or above: You will be assigned as space becomes available.

 Transfer students beyond their first year may live in any upperclass hall on campus with available space.
-For Fall 2013, up to two floors of Kennebec Hall will house the Transfer Living Community, specialized housing tailored to the incoming upperclass transfer student experience.
+For Fall 2014, the top two floors of Kennebec Hall will house the Transfer Living Community, specialized housing tailored to the incoming upperclass transfer student experience.
+Kennebec Hall will be open for all university breaks during the 2014-2015 academic year.

 Students may change their meal plans once during the first six weeks of each semester.
 Go to www.umaine.edu/dining for the meal plan change program.
-Meal plan changes may be made online beginning on Friday, August 30 for the fall semester.
-Changes are effective on the next Saturday (September 7 if a change is requested prior to then).
-Meal plans may be changed for the fall semester until October 11, 2013.
+Meal plan changes may be made online beginning on Sunday, January 12 for the spring semester.
+Changes are effective on the next Saturday (January 18 if a change is requested prior to then).
+Meal plans may be changed for the spring semester until February 21, 2014.
 If you need a modification to your meal plan for dietary reasons, please click on the information below.

 May I request a roommate?

 Yes, as long as both students have confirmed admission and submitted a housing application with requested roommate by May 1, 2014.
-We are unable to accommodate roommate requests after May 1, 2014.
-For Spring 2014, roommate requests are not guaranteed; however, we will accommodate them whenever possible.
+We are unable to guarantee roommate requests after May 1, 2014.

 Click here for a list of what to bring, and what not to bring (PDF).